 A psychotherapy session lasts for 50 minutes, but there is no “right or wrong” when it comes to what you bring in, say, feel, or want to tell me.
 The time we have together is a space for you to express whatever is on your mind.

 Over time, themes will unfold that allow us to look at the problems you experience in the context of your early history.
-My job is to give detailed focus to what arises in each session.
+I offer a detailed focus on what arises in each session.
 As therapy continues, we’ll work out the various stumbling blocks that the roots of your problems create in your life.

 If your problems have gone on for a long time, you might consider psychoanalysis.
 The frequency of sessions and depth of the experience may offer you the best opportunity for lasting change.